chicagopcdc/gearbox-matching/doc/api.md

 >   - modified Latest User Input endpoint and API (remove unnecessary userId)
 > - February 8, 2021:
 >   - modified Eligibility Criteria API (add `operator` field)
+> - February 22, 2012:
+>   - updated Match Form configuration API based on feedback to
+>     - handle sophisticated `showIf` conditions
+>     - add a new `age` input type
+>     - distinguish `radioOptions` and `selectOptions` with a new shape for "selectOptions" value to support displaying description for a select option

 ## Highlights: